 Tenants of business premises may sometimes be able to end their tenancy before the termination date set out in their commercial lease.
 If they can, this will be because the landlord, or the business lease, permits them to do so, as legislation itself does not give rights to early termination.

 Ending a business tenancy early

 A tenant may be able to end their business tenancy early if:

-- The landlord agrees to accept a surrender of the lease.
+- The landlord agrees to accept a surrender of the business lease.

-- The lease includes a 'break clause' which allows the tenant to end it early.
+- The commercial lease includes a break clause which allows the tenant to end it early.

 - The tenant is able to sublet.
 Subletting involves remaining as a tenant but granting a sublease to another tenant.
 The original tenant remains liable for the rent even if they don't trade from the premises.

-Otherwise, the tenant must continue paying rent for the whole period of the tenancy.
+Otherwise, the tenant must continue paying rent for the whole period of the tenancy agreement.

-Tenants wanting to end a tenancy early are advised to consult a solicitor with specialised knowledge of commercial property matters.
-Choose and work with a solicitor.
+Tenants wanting to end a business tenancy early are advised to consult a solicitor with specialised knowledge of commercial property matters.
+Choose a solicitor for your business.